Does Medicare Get Paid if I Win my Personal Injury Lawsuit?

 What to do if you are concerned about a Medicare lien

 If you are a Medicare recipient who has been injured by someone else’s negligence, contact an attorney who can review your case and negotiate with Medicare to get you the most money possible from your settlement.
 No lawyer can guarantee results, but you are much more likely to keep money in your pocket if you let an experienced Florida personal injury attorney handle your case.
-For questions about Medicare super liens or for a free case review, contact the Romero Law Firm, serving Bradenton and all of the Tampa Bay area.
+For questions about Medicare super liens or for a free case review, contact the Romero Law Firm, serving Bradenton and all of the Bradenton area.